-- https://powerpedia.energy.gov/wiki/File:Final\CMPC\Marking\Resource\with\appendix\March2018\v2\0.pdf. - c.
-The Information Security Oversight Office Marking Booklet can be found at https://www.archives.gov/isoo/training/marking-booklet-revision.pdf - 7.
-DEFINITIONS.
-For purpose of this Order, the following definitions apply. - a.
+- 7. DEFINITIONS.
+For the purpose of this Order, the following definitions apply. - a.
 Access.
 The ability or opportunity to gain knowledge of classified information. - b.
 Classified Information.
-Any knowledge that can be communicated or documentarymaterial, regardless of its physical form or characteristics, that has been determined pursuant to executive order, regulation or statute to meet classification requirements. - c.
+Any knowledge that can be communicated or documentary material, regardless of its physical form or characteristics, that has been determined pursuant to Executive Order, regulation, or statute to meet classification requirements. - c.
 Classified Matter.
 Anything in physical form that contains or reveals classified information. - d.
 Critical Information.
-Specific facts about friendly (e.g., U.S.) intentions, capabilities, or activities vitally needed by adversaries for them to plan and act effectively so as to guarantee failure or unacceptable consequences for accomplishment of friendly objectives.
-National Security Decision Directive 298, National Operation Security (OPSEC) Program, OPSEC Glossary of Terms. - e.
+Critical Information is defined in NSPM-28, National OPSEC Program. - e.
 Foreign Government Information.
 Foreign Government Information as defined in Section 6.1(s) of Executive Order 13526. - f.
 Officially Designated Federal Security Authority (ODFSA).
-ODFSAs are Federal employees who possess the appropriate knowledge and responsibilities for each situation to which they are assigned through delegation. - Delegation authority for these positions is originated according to direction from the accountable Program Secretarial Officer (or the Secretary or Deputy Secretary for Departmental Elements not organized under a Program Secretarial Office), who also provides direction for which of the ODFSA positions may be further delegated.
+ODFSAs are Federal employees who possess the appropriate knowledge and responsibilities for each situation to which they are assigned through delegation.

+Delegation authority for these positions is originated according to direction from the accountable Program Secretarial Officer (or the Secretary or Deputy Secretary for Departmental Elements not organized under a Program Secretarial Office), who also provides direction for which of the ODFSA positions may be further delegated.
 Each delegation must be documented in written form.
 It may be included in other security plans or documentation approved by or according to direction from the accountable principal.
-Each delegator remains responsible for the delegatee's acts or omissions in carrying out the purpose of the delegation. - g.
+Each delegator remains responsible for the delegatee's acts or omissions in carrying out the purpose of the delegation.

+g.
 Officially Designated Security Authority (ODSA).
-ODSAs are Federal or contractor employees that possess the appropriate knowledge and responsibilities for each situation to which they are assigned through delegation. - Delegation of authority for these positions is originated according to direction from the accountable Program Secretarial Officer (or the Secretary or Deputy Secretary for Departmental Elements not organized under a Program Secretarial Office), who also provides direction for which of the ODFSA positions may be further delegated.
+ODSAs are Federal or contractor employees that possess the appropriate knowledge and responsibilities for each situation to which they are assigned through delegation.

+Delegation of authority for these positions is originated according to direction from the accountable Program Secretarial Officer (or the Secretary or Deputy Secretary for Departmental Elements not organized under a Program Secretarial Office), who also provides direction for which of the ODFSA positions may be further delegated.
 Each delegation must be documented in written form.
 It may be included in other security plans or documentation approved by or according to direction from the accountable principal.